 Concentration of credit risk with respect to receivables is limited to certain customers to which we make substantial sales.
 To reduce risk, we assess the financial strength of our customers.
 We do not require collateral or other security in support of our receivables.
-As of June 30, 2017, we had one customer receivable balances that represented approximately 18% of our total receivables.
-As of June 30, 2016, we had two customer receivable balances that represented approximately 10% of our total receivables, and were collected subsequent to June 30, 2016.
+As of June 30, 2018, we had one customer receivable balance that represented approximately 12% of our total receivables.
+As of June 30, 2017, we had one customer receivable balance that represented approximately 18% of our total receivables, and was collected subsequent to June 30, 2017.